MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

 ![Graphic of a woman with questions about licenses and permissions surrounding her.](media/end-user-license/power-bi-questions-small.png)

 This article describes the capabilities of each license type and how the location where content is stored affects what you can do with it.
-Find out how to look up your license and subscription information and figure out where your content is stored.
+Learn how to look up your license and subscription information, and figure out where your content is stored.
 For more information about roles and permissions, see [Collaborate in workspaces](end-user-workspaces.md).

 ## Licenses